downlinko/downlinko.github.io/_posts/development/2018-07-22-download-install-maven-3-3-9-windows.md

 ---
-title: "Download and Install Maven 3.3.9 on Windows"
+title: "Download and Install Apache Maven 3.3.9 on Windows"
-permalink: /download-install-maven-3-3-9-windows.html
+permalink: /download-install-apache-maven-3-3-9-windows.html
 excerpt: "A detailed step-by-step tutorial on how to download and install Apache Maven 3.3.9 on Windows 10."
 date: 2018-07-22
 last_modified_at: 2018-07-22